UtahMUG/utahmug-website/_posts/2024-04-26-traffic-vc-map.md

 Additionally, after selecting a roadway segment, there are useful factors and details available by clicking *Calculation Details* at the bottom of the sidebar.

-Corresponding roadway volume forecasts can be found [here](https://unifiedplan.org/traffic-volume-map/) and socioeconomic forecasts can be found [here](https://unifiedplan.org/utah-household-job-forecast-map/).
+Corresponding roadway volume forecasts can be found [here](https://unifiedplan.org/traffic-volume-map/).
+Socioeconomic forecasts can be found [here](https://unifiedplan.org/utah-household-job-forecast-map/).

 Click [here](https://docs.google.com/document/d/1tjFTe8QQNCKHnYoWfpLcwK1yqa1JXyohk-k6smRVRfQ) for details on the methodology and definitions.